eringrand/eringrand.github.io/Presentations/rladies-nyc/data-education.md

 - Messy excel sheets (historical or human entered)
 - Column names that don't apply anymore
 - Lack of historical documentation
-- Finding duplicates tests
+- Finding duplicate exams
-- Students that take half or one test and the other half of another
+- Students take half of one test and the other half of another
 - Vanishing leading zeros

 ***
 <hr></hr>

-- Tracking of students IDs that change
+- Tracking of student IDs that change
 - Common definitions (i.e "cohort")
 - How to refer to school years or school abbreviations
 - Data audits